-15 Based on Feltham, A. M. & Spiro, M. (1970), "Platinized Platinum Electrodes", Chemical Reviews, 1971, Vol. 71, No. 2.
+&lt;sup>92 Based on Feltham, A. M. & Spiro, M. (1970), "Platinized Platinum Electrodes", Chemical Reviews, 1971, Vol. 71, No. 2.
 No qualitative comparison is made between platinum black produced with different additives or with different amounts of lead acetate.
 See formulation in section 7.2.3 Possible Substitute Alternatives.
 Reference to the deposit quality is understood to regard the adherence of the deposit to the electrode, (surface) area of the deposit as well as it's texture (coarse or smooth) and colour (black or grey) which may vary in light of the additive and the amount in which it is used.

-^{}Sections 7.1 through 7.4 are heavily based on information provided by the applicant and other stakeholders.
+\Sections 7.1 through 7.4 are heavily based on information provided by the applicant and other stakeholders.
 Alterations have been made mainly to ensure comprehension and to avoid repetition.

-such as chloride, nitrate, sulphate, and phosphate anions (ions that carry a negative charge) or sodium, magnesium, calcium, iron, and aluminium cations (ions that carry a positive charge).
-Organic compounds like oil, phenol, alcohol, and sugar do not conduct electrical current very well and therefore have a low conductivity when [these compounds are dissolved - consultants comment] in water.
+compounds are dissolved - consultants comment] in water.
 Conductivity is also affected by temperature: the warmer the water, the higher the conductivity.
-For this reason, conductivity is reported as such at a defined temperature, usually at 25 degrees Celsius (25 °C).
-16
+For this reason, conductivity is reported as such at a defined temperature, usually at 25 degrees Celsius $(25\,^{\circ}\text{C})$ .

 In electrochemistry, the standard potential of a chemical species is measured as the voltage difference between the oxidation-reduction potential of hydrogen and that of the chemical species being analysed.
-This is done using the standard hydrogen electrode because the oxidation-reduction potential of hydrogen is zero volts.17
+This is done using the standard hydrogen electrode because the oxidation-reduction potential of hydrogen is zero volts.

 Conductivity is measured with a probe and a meter.
 Voltage is applied between two electrodes in a probe immersed in the sample water.
 The drop in voltage caused by the resistance of the water is used to calculate the conductivity per centimetre.
-The meter converts the probe measurement to micro-siemens18 per centimetre and displays the result for the user.19
+The meter converts the probe measurement to micro-siemens per centimetre and displays the result for the user.

 Most conductivity measuring electrodes are suitable for measuring conductivity within a specific range, however in certain cases, a specific range cannot be assumed and so an electrode suitable for detecting a wide range of conductivities must be used.
 The same holds true for measurements carried out in very acidic or vary alkaline environments, for which most electrodes are insufficient as the material of the electrode may react with ions in the solution that is being measured.
-According to the applicant, the platinized platinum electrode is used when wide-range conductivity measurements are required or when measuring conductivity under strongly acidic or alkaline conditions.20
+According to the applicant, the platinized platinum electrode is used when wide-range conductivity measurements are required or when measuring conductivity under strongly acidic or alkaline conditions.

 The applicant explains that the "standard hydrogen electrode" is one of the applications of the platinized platinum electrode for measurement.
 The standard hydrogen electrode is a thin platinum plate with platinum black electro-deposition on its surface (see Figure 7-1 below).
-The platinum functions as a catalyst to efficiently stimulate the oxidation-reduction reaction of hydrogen.21 whilst the platinization of
+The platinum functions as a catalyst to efficiently stimulate the oxidation-reduction reaction of hydrogen, 98 whilst the platinization of

-16 EPA website (2012), "Water Monitoring and Assessment", Accessed 12th November 2012, http://water.epa.gov/type/rsl/monitoring/vms59.cfm
+&lt;sup>93 EPA website (2012), "Water Monitoring and Assessment", Accessed 12th November 2012, http://water.epa.gov/type/rsl/monitoring/vms59.cfm

-$^{^{18}}$ Originally "in micromhos per centimetre (μmhos/cm)" in text, however the $1/\Omega$ unit is nowadays addressed as Siemens.
+$^{95}$ Originally "in micromhos per centimetre (μmhos/cm)" in text, however the $1/\Omega$ unit is nowadays addressed as Siemens.

-19 Op. cit.
+&lt;sup>96 Op. cit.
 EPA (2012)

-20 Op. cit.
-JBCE.
-(2012a)
+&lt;sup>98 As explained above, the standard potential of a chemical species is measured as the voltage difference between the oxidation-reduction potential of hydrogen and that of the chemical species being analysed.
+Platinum electrodes catalyse the proton reduction and thus facilitate the measurement of conductivity based on the difference in potentials.
+Stable oxidation-reduction potential improves reaction kinetics and the maximum possible current, thus increasing the accuracy of the measurement.

-$^{^{21}}$ As explained above, the standard potential of a chemical species is measured as the voltage difference between the oxidation-reduction potential of hydrogen and that of the chemical species the electrode is necessary to create larger surface area of the electrode so as to generate stable oxidation-reduction potential.
-22 http://rohs.exemptions.oeko.info/fileadmin/user_upload/RoHS_VII/Request_13/Picture_platinized_p_latinum_electrodes.pdf
+the electrode is necessary to create larger surface area of the electrode so as to generate stable oxidation-reduction potential.